Follow the step-by-step instructions to set up an update request.

 Read-only fields in update requests

-You cannot edit some information from update requests unless you sign in to Smartsheet and go to the sheet directly.
+You can't edit certain information from update requests unless you sign in to Smartsheet and access the sheet directly.

 The following fields appear as read-only in an update request: